SimonGomezUniv/doc/assessment.md

   - it has to explain how to run the project
   - it can explain the next step if you have idea you have not been able to implement
 - projet has to be **working**

-- development and architecture topics seen during the unit :
+- **development and architecture topics** seen during the unit :
   -  at least two microservice ( 2 independant web servers)  working together to handle the score ans the motus
 - **extra point** will be given :
   - if the project work correctly with Docker (ie one DockerFile for each microservice, one docker-compose.yml to launch all apps)
   - if a reverse proxy is used
   - if you implement extra functionnality (database, other game, dedicated front server,scoring prediction...) or change one node server to another techno (python flask for example)
-  - ...
+  - other effort done by the team